 To update Plesk and its components manually, see instructions below.
 This procedure can be done either via the Plesk interface or a command-line interface directly on a Plesk server.

 - What Plesk update is currently installed on the system?

-Updating Plesk via a browser
+Updating Plesk via the Plesk interface

 In Plesk, go to Tools & Settings and click Updates and Upgrades.

 On the Updates and Upgrades page, click Update Components.